How to Format Your Book for Amazon Kindle Using Microsoft Word

 1. Prepare Your Manuscript

-Before diving into formatting, make sure your manuscript is complete and thoroughly edited.
-Ensure that it’s in Microsoft Word (DOC/DOCX) format.
+Before diving into formatting, make sure your manuscript is complete and thoroughly edited, and in Microsoft Word (.doc/.docx) format.

 Check for any spelling or grammar issues, and make sure your chapters are in the right order.
 A well-prepared manuscript saves time during formatting.